mustardamus/ketchup-plugin/README.md

 Validations declared like this don't need the `validate()` indicator.

     $('#fields-in-call').ketchup({}, {
-      '.required'    : 'required',    //all fields in the form with the class 'required' '#fic-username': 'minlength(3)' //one field in the form with the id 'fic-username' });
+      '.required'    : 'required',              //all fields in the form with the class 'required' '#fic-username': 'username, minlength(3)' //one field in the form with the id 'fic-username' });